Tag: Caroline Lucas

 Jane Ellison

 Local authorities are responsible for assessing local need and commissioning substance misuse services, using the public health grant, to meet that need.
-Public Health England (PHE) supports local authorities in this work and as part of that function has provided advice on naloxone provision to commissioners for their local joint strategic needs assessments.
+Public Health England (PHE) supports local authorities in this work and has provided advice on naloxone provision to commissioners and service providers for them to use in planning naloxone supply.
+PHE is providing support to areas with higher than average death rates.

 The below Parliamentary question was asked by Caroline Lucas on 2015-12-01.